Bhanu-Nayak/assignment/README.md

 ### Usage

 Access the application at http://localhost:3001 in your web browser.
-Sign up for a new account and start exploring MelodyVerse!
+Sign up for a new account and start exploring!